Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Dark Matter Scenarios and Connections to the SM

 \subsection{Yukawa Connection}

-An intermediate scenario relative to the previous two can arise from vector-like fermions $\Psi$ and $\chi$ with both $G_x$ and $SM$ quantum numbers that couple to the SM Higgs field according to \beq \lag ~\supset~ M\overline{\Psi}\Psi + M^\prime\overline{\chi}\chi + y_x\overline{\Psi}H\chi + (h.c.) \ . \eeq Integrating out these massive states at $M\sim M^\prime$, assumed to be much larger than $\Lambda_x$ and $\langle H\rangle$, generates the operators of Eq.~\eqref{eq:cmat} as before along with the operator of Eq.~\eqref{eq:smat} with $\lambda_x\to y_x^2$.
+An intermediate scenario relative to the previous two can arise from vector-like fermions $\Psi$ and $\chi$ with both $G_x$ and $SM$ quantum numbers that couple to the SM Higgs field according to~\cite{Juknevich:2009gg} \beq \lag ~\supset~ M\overline{\Psi}\Psi + M^\prime\overline{\chi}\chi + y_x\overline{\Psi}H\chi + (h.c.) \ . \eeq Integrating out these massive states at $M\sim M^\prime$, assumed to be much larger than $\Lambda_x$ and $\langle H\rangle$, generates the operators of Eq.~\eqref{eq:cmat} as before along with the operator of Eq.~\eqref{eq:smat} with $\lambda_x\to y_x^2$.

 This scenario opens a broad range of phenomenological possibilities.
 Most of the glueballs, including the lightest $\zpp$, can decay through either the dimension-six operator of Eq.~\eqref{eq:smat} or the dimension-eight operators of Eq.~\eqref{eq:cmat}.
 However, the $\opm$ (and possibly the $0^{-+}$) glueball is only able to decay at dimension eight.
 When the ratio $\Lambda_x/M$ is large and $y_x^2/4\pi$ is not strongly suppressed relative to $\alpha_x$, the $\opm$ glueballs are parametrically long-lived relative to the $\zpp$ and other glueballs.
-Thus, depending on the relative lifetimes the strongest constraints on this scenario can come from the very late decays of the subleading relic abundance of the $\opm$ glueballs.
+Thus, depending on the relative lifetimes the strongest constraints on this scenario can come from the very late decays of the subleading relic abundance of the $\opm$ (or $0^{-+}$) glueballs, whose yields are shown in Figs.~\ref{fig:fourgb}~and~\ref{fig:oddgb}..